 Prep roundup: Ben Wartinger's big day leads Ridgeline baseball over North Central; Maliyah Mann homers twice, throws one-hitter for U-Hi softball

 Apr.
-25—Roundup of Thursday's high school sports action from the Greater Spokane League and Northeast A League.
-For all the box scores and recaps, please click here/
+26—Roundup of Thursday's high school sports action from the Greater Spokane League and Northeast A League.
+For all box scores and recaps please visit our results page here.

 Baseball